Privacy Policy

 What data do we collect?

-We only collect aggregated, non-personalised data for the purposes of providing you with reporting data and improving our services.
+We only collect and permanently store aggregated, non-personalised data for the purposes of providing you with reporting data and improving our services.
 This includes...

-• the total number of data requests made in each country by each search engine customer
+- the total number of data requests made in each country, on each type of device, by each search engine customer

-• the type of data request, e.g. knowledge panel, instant answer (and type of instant answer, e.g. weather data), and search suggestions data.
+- the type of data request, e.g. knowledge panel, instant answers, etc.

-• the total number of requests made to our external data providers like Wikipedia (this is anonymous and does not include user data)
+- the total number of requests made to our external data providers like Wikipedia

 How do we use this data?